 The re-appointment procedures for incumbent Directors are outlined in the Constitution.
-In summary, subject to the specific matters described in the Constitution, an election of Directors must take place each year at which one third (excluding the Managing Director) of Directors must retire.
+In summary, subject to the specific matters described in the Constitution, an election of Directors must take place each year at which one third (excluding the MD and CEO) of Directors, should there be three (3) or more Directors, must retire.
+If the number of Directors is not a multiple of 3, then the next lowest whole number of Directors.

 Any Director who has been in office for three or more years and for three or more Annual General Meetings must also retire.
 Directors who retire are generally eligible for re-election.

-Information pertaining to tenure and independence, together with any other material information held on a Director standing for re-appointment will be made available for the Group's Shareholder when that Director stands for re-election.
+Information pertaining to tenure and independence, together with any other material information held on a Director standing for re-appointment will be made available for the Group's Shareholders when that Director stands for re-election.